Our 7-12 ACE Classes

 The class operates like a professional editorial room, where Acers improve their work through discussion, feedback, and revision.

-This collaborative process builds stronger writing, critical thinking, and the confidence to produce polished work for real audiences and college admissions officers.
+Students will, share college essays or publishable drafts with classmates for feedback, learn from strong and weak writing, and revise pieces with detailed instructor guidance.
+This collaborative process builds stronger writing, critical thinking, and the confidence to produce polished work for real audiences, literary competition judges, and college admissions officers.

 This portfolio demonstrates creativity, initiative, and strong communication skills—qualities that help students stand out in competitions, internships, leadership opportunities, and college applications.